rpidanny/aws-federation-github-actions/README.md

 }
 ```

-With this deployed, any jobs in `rpidanny/example-repo` can now assume the IAM Role created above.
+With this deployed, any jobs in the specified repositories can now assume the IAM Role created above.

-The `github_org` and `github_repo` ensures that only the repo you specify here can assume the role.
+The `github_org` and `github_repos` ensures that only the repositories you specify can assume the role.

-**Note:** If you don't pass in `github_repo`, any repo in your Github Organization will be able to assume the role.
-This is useful when you want to grant all your organization's repo access to aws.
+You can specify one or more repositories by adding them to the `github_repos` array.
+To grant access to all repositories in your organization, simply omit the `github_repos` parameter.

 ### Configure GitHub Actions Workflow